Professor Mie Femø Nielsen, PhD

 Marta is an external lecturer at NorS with the course "Social Media in Strategic Communication" and responsible for the project-based course at NorS.
 Marta also supervises Master Theses.
 She was previously with CBS for 4 years as an external lecturer and supervisor.

 Marta is also an examiner at SDU and AAU and part of the Cross-Media Communication Advisory Board.
+She is currently also studying a Diploma of Leadership.
 She holds an MA in Contemporary Culture and Communication and takes a special interest in culture studies, the aesthetics, children and youth as users and consumers, qualitative studies and processes of digital transformation.

 Celine Jarlskov, Master of Arts